0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I can't live without you (To live without you)
 ```

-- Even after all this time, the narrator keeps on trying to convince himself that their abuser still actually loves them
-- He is so dependent on her that he can no longer with without them
-- The final cut off from the abuser
-- This is where the loop cuts before the final songs
+Struggling against his deep attachment, the protagonist tries to hold onto the last memories he has of his abuser.
+He has become so dependent on her validation that he cannot function without her.
+The internal dialogue reveals a breaking point: he is caught between the addiction of the past and the agonizing reality of the future.
+As the cycle finally begins to fracture, the protagonist is forced to confront the reality of his own erasure.
+This moment of total dependency acts as the final point before the loop cuts, leaving him suspended in the terrifying void between his abuser’s control and the ruins of his own autonomy.

 ### Summary and Connections